praesurapak/customer_behavior-wine_purchasing-analysis/README.md

 # Customer Behavior & Wine Purchasing Analysis
-The analysis and prediction model of wine purchasing based on customer behavior, using R, concepts of statistical regression modeling (supervised models), and k-means cluster analysis (unsupervised models)
+The analysis and prediction model of wine purchasing based on customer behavior, using R, concepts of statistical regression modeling (supervised models), and cluster analysis (unsupervised models)

 This project is a final project of BUS-K 353: Business Analytics & Modeling class at IU Kelley School of Business